webpack/webpack.js.org/content/configuration/module.md

 When using multiple conditions, all conditions must match.

+W> Be careful!
+The reource is the _resolved_ path of the file, which means symlinked resources are the real path _not_ the symlink location.
+This is good to remember when using tools that symlink packages (like `npm link`), common conditions like `/node_modules/` may inadvertantly miss symlinked files.

 ### Rule results

 Rule results are used only when the Rule condition matches.